swiftlang/swift/docs/proposals/rejected/Clonable.rst

 :Date: 2013-03-21
 :Edition: 2

+.. warning:: This proposal was rejected.
+We decided not to introduce a language-level copying mechanism for classes.

 **Abstract:** to better support the creation of value types, we propose a “magic” ``Clonable`` protocol and an annotation for describing which instance variables should be cloned when a type is copied.
 This